The Marvelous Mrs. Maisel: Season One

 But her supreme confidence in herself is what The Marvelous Mrs. Maisel is all about (Main Character Unique Ability of

-Confidence).
-Joel’s devaluing of her contribution, his complete lack of awareness as to how useful she was to him, neuters any real influence or impact he presses upon her (Influence Character Critical Flaw of
+Confidence](/storypoint/main-character-unique-ability/Confidence "Main Character Unique Ability of Confidence - Storypoint - Subtext")).
+Joel’s devaluing of her contribution, his complete lack of awareness as to how useful she was to him, neuters any real influence or impact he presses upon her ([_Influence Character Critical Flaw of_ Value).

 Everyone wants to write a show that Audience members devour—a show that viewers binge-watch over a weekend.
 The Marvelous Mrs. Maisel sits as a “prime” example of how best to achieve this result.